squid-cache/squid-cache.github.io/docs/DeveloperResources/SquidCodingGuidelines.md

   `if
   (T a = b)...`.

-> :warning: The formater is known to enforce some weird indentation at times.
+> :warning: The formatter is known to enforce some weird indentation at times.
 Notably after `#if ... #endif` directives.
 If you find these, please ignore for now.
-They will be corrected in a later version of the formater.
+They will be corrected in a later version of the formatter.

 ## Mandatory coding rules